-G701-030 NOVICE A Exhibitor and dog have received a purple in Beginning Novice and are in first year of Novice Class competition (started after 10/1/2022).
+G701-030 NOVICE A Exhibitor and dog have received a purple in Beginning Novice and are in the first year of Novice Class competition.

 G701-035 NOVICE B - exhibitor and dog are beyond first year of Novice Class competition.

 GRADUATE NOVICE